21lakshh/Tool-Router/README.md

 This project demonstrates a **comprehensive solution to measure the accuracy of correct MCP tool selection when dealing with multilingual inputs (Hindi + English text)**.
 It was built to address the core interview question from Puch AI about handling tool routing in multilingual scenarios.

-### The Puch AI Interview Challenge

-> "How will you measure the accuracy of the correct MCP tool being called upon different language input (Hindi + English text)?"

-**The feedback indicated two key areas to understand:**
-1. **Routing between multiple tools** - How to intelligently select the right tool
-2. **Multilinguality** - Handling Hindi, English, and Hinglish seamlessly

-### Our Complete Solution

-We built a production-ready system that demonstrates:
-- ✅ **Semantic embedding-based multilingual tool routing**
-- ✅ **Comprehensive accuracy measurement framework**
-- ✅ **Multiple routing approaches** (semantic similarity + intent classification)
-- ✅ **Real-world evaluation** with 20+ test cases across 3 languages
-- ✅ **8 fully functional MCP tools** with intelligent routing
-- ✅ **Production-ready architecture** with confidence scoring and fallbacks

 ---

 ## 🏗️ System Architecture